fontanf/knapsacksolver/README.md

 ## Primal Branch-and-bound *(See "Knapsack Problem", 2.4 Branch-and-Bound - Kellerer et al., 2004)*

-- Complete sorting, Dantizg UB
 - Implementation with a recursive function (default) `opt_bab/main -a rec`
 - Implementation with a stack simulating a recusrive function `opt_bab/main -a stack`

 ## Primal-Dual Branch-and-bound *(See "Knapsack Problem", 5.1.4 Branch-and-Bound Implementations - Kellerer et al., 2004)*